CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.md

    ![](../labguide/media/M17.png)

 ### Task 2: Public web content access

-Microsoft Copilot for Microsoft 365 chat experiences in Bing, Microsoft Edge, and the Microsoft Teams app has a feature that allows Copilot to reference web content when responding to user prompts.
-Allowing Copilot for Microsoft 365 to reference web content enhances the end user experience and productivity with Copilot.
+Microsoft Copilot for Microsoft 365 chat experiences in Bing, Microsoft Edge, and the Microsoft Teams app have a feature that allows Copilot to reference web content when responding to user prompts.
+Allowing Copilot for Microsoft 365 to reference web content enhances the end-user experience and productivity with Copilot.
 The feature is automatically turned on when you first start using Copilot.
 You can turn off this feature by following these steps:

 1. In the Microsoft 365 admin center, go to **Settings (1)** > **Search & intelligence (2)**.